-5. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about environmental health exposures?
+3.5.
+Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures?

-2 Yes, all affiliated hospitals have accessible educational materials for patients. --- ---

-1 Some affiliated hospitals have accessible educational materials for patients.

-0 No affiliated medical centers have accessible educational materials for patients.
+- 2 Yes, the medical school or all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated medical centres have accessible educational materials for patients.

-No evidence found for Manchester Foundation Trust Hospitals (MFT) or Lancashire Teaching Hospitals (LTHT).
-An email inquiry to ECOteam@mft.nhs.uk was not answered.
+No evidence found for Manchester Foundation Trust Hospitals (MFT), but Lancashire Teaching Hospitals (LTHT) has posted information regarding smoke exposure in some paediatric clinics.

-6. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about climate change and health impacts?
+3.6.
+Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?